djalbat/reaction-with-style/README.md

 module.exports = MainHeader;
 ```

-Note that because we are using composition, you cannot style with outermost `MainHeader` component anymore.
+Note that because composition is being used, you cannot style with outermost `MainHeader` component anymore.
 You should pass down only a placeholder class name and not a class name generated as a result of adding style.
 Here is the `Header` component itself: